 In order to be in a position to receive an invitation to apply in Express Entry draw, candidates are first required to meet the eligibility criteria of one of the three immigration programs managed through the Express Entry system: FSW, FST and CEC.
 Eligibility criteria include language ability; education, work experience, arranged employment, provincial nomination and etc. If you are married, use the person with the highest education and language skills as the main applicant.
 This tool helps you to calculate score based on the answers you provide www.cic.gc.ca/english/immigrate/skilled/crs-tool.asp.

 Everyone’s path to Canada is very unique based on variety of immigration categories.
-We’re inviting you to book free immigration consultation, if you’re interested in applying for Express Entry or one of Canadian immigration programs.
+We’re inviting you to start from free case assessment, if you’re interested in applying for Express Entry or one of Canadian immigration programs.

 Please note that you have only one attempt to submit application package.
 Given the long application processing times, it is critical to avoid any errors that can cause further delays or in some cases refusals.
 Save the time – hire an immigration consultant who will be there to help and guide you through the process.
 We offer different options where you can choose between in-office and online services, including full representation and self-managed options such as hourly consultation, final review and do-it-yourself packages.